The 2022 SEL in Action Awards was the final year of this grant program. There will be no additional application windows opening up.

 NoVo Foundation is committed to supporting the spread of social and emotional learning (SEL) practices in schools and districts nationwide.
 We know practitioners have some of the most inspiring, effective and innovative ideas in the field.
 NoVo Foundation, in partnership with Education First and Rockefeller Philanthropy Advisors, aims to seed projects that foster social and emotional competencies in students in grades PK-12.
 Whether you have an idea for a new initiative or want to expand or continue an existing project, we want to hear from you.

-For the 2020-21 school year, we are inviting applications for the SEL in Action Awards from two applicant pools:
+For the 2022–23 school year, we invited applications for the SEL in Action Awards from two applicant pools:

 - District-level applicants seeking to implement SEL initiatives district-wide and/or across multiple schools within one district (including a charter network).

-Key changes to the SEL in Action Awards program from previous rounds of the SEL Innovation Awards are summarized below:
+Key changes to the SEL in Action Awards program from previous rounds of the grant program are summarized below:

-- Educator-led Award maximum grant: The former Teacher awards had a maximum award of $5,000.
-The new Educator-led awards have a maximum award of $7,000.
+- Educator-led Award Maximum Grant: Educator-led awards formerly had a maximum award of $7,500.
+The new educator-led awards have a maximum award of $8,000.

-Though all proposals are welcome, we are also seeking proposals that specifically support one or more of the following student populations:
+Though all proposals were welcome, we were also seeking proposals that specifically support one or more of the following student populations:

 - English learners